 Note: Many of the links below are Amazon affiliates links, which means I get money from any purchases you make after clicking.
 If you find the content helpful, please consider clicking through!

 Oddly, sourcing can sometimes be more difficult than it sounds.
 If you are like me, you will have read a bunch of old forum posts talking about contacting mines or jewellers who use turquoise and asking for their scrap.
 If only it were so easy - I tried!
 I wanted to try selling in quantity online, so not just a few oz.
 And while most the people I e-mailed didn't even bother replying, one did.
-He basically told me that because the price of turquoise had gone up so much in recent years there is no longer such a thing as “cheap scrap turquoise”, and that if he were to sell what I wanted he would have to actually take good turquoise and crush it up.
-That said, you can occasionally find people on ebay selling old jewellery or mining scrap, sometimes labelled as “crushed turquoise”.
-I managed to get 2lb of such a stock, and I am glad I did - but it is still very hit and miss, with many of the scraps being mixed with inclusions of other less interesting rocks and some pieces having almost no turquoise in them at all.
+He basically told me that because the price of turquoise had gone up so much in recent years there is no longer such a thing as “cheap scrap turquoise”, and that if he were to sell me what I wanted he would have to take good turquoise and crush it up.
+That said, you can occasionally find people on ebay selling old stashes of jewellery or mining scrap, sometimes labelled as “crushed turquoise”.
+I managed to get 2lb of such a stock, and I am glad I did - but it is still very hit and miss, with many of the scraps being mixed with inclusions of other less interesting rocks, and some pieces having almost no turquoise in them at all.
 It takes quite a bit of smashing and sorting to get a mix that is suitable for inlay.

 If you see someone selling bags full of turquoise pieces that appear to be perfect, tumbled and shiny but at a great price – beware!
 It is probably dyed ceramic.
 This rubbish is sometimes given silly names like "howlite" and it is extremely easy to tell fake from real after you get it, because once you smash a piece (difficult in itself) you'll notice the blue is only on the outside and the middle is pure white.
 Similarly, avoid the “turquoise” beads from cheap jewellery, or aquarium pebbles - if they are not ceramic then they are probably plastic.
 In general, unless I were buying from a crystal shop or a reputable source, I would avoid any shiny tumbled pieces.